samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ```

 Notice how all the 4 nodes above (foo1, foo2, bar1, bar2) are appended into the **[.dest]** node's children
 collection.
-This allows you to evaluate slots and add the result of your slot invocation into the destination,
+This construct allows you to evaluate slots and add the result of your slot invocations into the destination,
 such as the following illustrates.

 ```